 I.M.P.S. is part of the Oxford Hospitals Charity (registered charity number 1175809) please remember to make it clear that you are raising money for I.M.P.S.

-I.M.P.S. is currently free to state primary schools in Oxfordshire, however, we only receive partial funding and I.M.P.S. requests a donation or fund-raising activity from every school to ensure their future enrolment.
+I.M.P.S. is currently free to state primary schools in Oxfordshire, however, we only receive 30% of our annual funding therefore, I.M.P.S. requests a donation or fund-raising activity from every school to ensure their future enrolment.